cnyangyifeng/kuxue/Pods/DAKeyboardControl/README.md

 # DAKeyboardControl

-DAKeyboardControl allows you to easily add keyboard awareness and scrolling dismissal (a receding keyboard ala iMessages app) to any UIView, UIScrollView or UITableView with only 1 line of code.
-DAKeyboardControl automatically extends UIView and provides a block callback with the keyboard's current origin.
+`DAKeyboardControl` allows you to easily add keyboard awareness and scrolling dismissal (a receding keyboard ala iMessages app) to any `UIView`,`UIScrollView` or `UITableView` with only 1 line of code. `DAKeyboardControl` automatically extends `UIView` and provides a block callback with the keyboard's current frame.

-DAKeyboardControl now fully supports orientation changes, iPhone & iPad, and is even aware of keyboard undocking or splitting on the iPad.
+`DAKeyboardControl` now fully supports orientation changes, iPhone & iPad, and is even aware of keyboard undocking or splitting on the iPad.

 No hacks, fully App Store safe.